McGullicuddy/CPTS-Notes/module1_penetration_testing_process.md

 5. Do not intercept electronic communications without the consent of one of the parties to the communication
 6. Do not conduct testing on systems or networks that are covered by the Health Insurance Portability and Accountability Act (HIPAA) without proper authorization

+## Additional Notes & Tips

+- 💡 Remember to define clear scope and obtain written authorization before any testing.
+- 🛠️ Use tools like `scope` in Execution phase to keep track of in-bounds targets.
+- 🔍 After each engagement, hold a lessons‑learned meeting to refine methodology.